Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Discussion

 \subsection{CPU Under-Provisioning in Cloud Compute Platforms}

-Public cloud providers such as AWS offer GPU instances with pricing that highlights a significant cost disparity between CPU and GPU resources~\cite{aws}.
-GPU instances range from \$3.06/hour for a single V100 (p3.2xlarge) to \$55.04/hour for an 8x H100 configuration (p5.48xlarge)~\cite{aws}.
-In contrast, CPU cores cost approximately \$0.03--\$0.06/hour per vCPU based on monthly rates of \$21.73--\$45.86 per core, making GPU compute roughly 100--1,600$\times$ more expensive than CPU cores depending on generation.
+Public cloud providers such as AWS offer GPU instances with pricing that highlights a large cost disparity between CPU and GPU resources~\cite{aws}.
+GPU instances range from \$3.06/hour for a single V100 (p3.2xlarge) to \$55.04/hour for an 8$\times$H100 configuration (p5.48xlarge)~\cite{aws}.
+In contrast, CPU cores cost approximately \$0.03--\$0.06/hour per vCPU, making GPU compute roughly 100--1,600$\times$ more expensive than CPU cores depending on generation.

-Cloud instance configurations from major vendors commonly provide as few as 3--6 vCPUs per GPU~\cite{aws}, and our cluster log analysis (Section~\ref{sec:slurm}) confirms that users frequently allocate even fewer.
-Without prior knowledge of CPU bottlenecks, users may overlook this imbalance by selecting minimal CPU counts to reduce costs, creating a counterproductive cycle: the workload becomes CPU-starved, GPU utilization drops, and organizations waste substantial GPU investment on idle cycles.
+Cloud instance configurations from major vendors commonly provide as few as 3--6 vCPUs per GPU~\cite{aws}, and the cluster-log case study above shows that users can allocate even fewer in shared environments.

 Since the marginal cost of additional CPU cores is small relative to GPU instance pricing, \eg adding 16 vCPUs at \$0.05/hour each (\$0.80/hour) to a p5.48xlarge instance at \$55.04/hour represents roughly a 1.5\% cost increase, our analysis shows that adding CPU resources is remarkably cost-effective.
 For CPU-bound workloads, performance scales nearly linearly with additional cores at minimal cost, reducing the total GPU hours required and delivering better overall throughput per dollar than simply provisioning more GPUs.